-Any amount in excess of the allowed percentage must be returned to the appropriate Title IV program by the school, the student, or both.
-The school must return the lesser of the unearned Title IV assistance or an amount equal to the total liability incurred by the student multiplied by the unearned percentage.
+Any amount in excess of the allowed percentage must be returned to the appropriate Title IV program by SUNYIT, the student, or both.
+SUNYIT must return the lesser of the unearned Title IV assistance or an amount equal to the total liability incurred by the student multiplied by the unearned percentage.
 Using the above example, if a student had received \$1,000 in Title IV loans and grants, and \$500 had been applied to the account and \$500 had been applied to the student, the earned portion of the aid package is \$200 (.2 x \$1000) and the unearned portion is \$800 (.8 x \$1000). \$800 must be returned to the Title IV programs.
-Of this \$800, \$500 must be returned by the school.
+Of this \$800, \$500 must be returned by SUNYIT.
+This may result in the student owing SUNYIT a substantial amount of money.